 - Storage.
 This part is from Clean Master.
 This can help you clean some junk files.
 Actually, this is the only useful part of Clean Master.

 - Security.
-This actually McAfee Mobile Security & Antivirus.
+This is McAfee Mobile Security & Antivirus.
 Again, this probably is a useless feature for Android.
-But if you have the habit of getting dubious files or apps from internet or unknown sources, this “may” slightly help you.
+But if you have the habit of getting dubious files or apps from the internet or unknown sources, this “may” slightly help you.
 But do not expect too much.